Notes on the Geography of France: Paris 3: Modern

 A poster supposedly helps visitors get their bearings.
 Hint: give yourself plenty of time if you're trying to find the RER station.
 Underground, La Défense makes the Forum look cozy.

 And you thought Paris was all about strolling along the Seine.

-And now you know where science-fiction goes to die.
+Now you know where science fiction goes to die.

 Meanwhile (late 2011), protesters have their own version of Occupy Wall Street.
 Why on earth would they choose this part of Paris?